 No diagnosis is necessary to access a wide range of locally commissioned support services.
 Access to these, and implementation of strategies known to be useful for children and young people with neurodevelopmental needs should be encouraged.
 For further information please visit: Home - Suffolk SEND Local Offer (suffolklocaloffer.org.uk)

 The service does not monitor other areas of need such as risk, safeguarding concerns, or other unmet health needs.
-If these are present, then the referrer should ensure such needs are monitored appropriately or refer onto other relevant services.
+If these are present, the referrer should ensure such needs are monitored appropriately or refer onto other relevant services.

 It is not necessary to have an ASD or ADHD diagnosis to apply for an EHCP, nor does a diagnosis of ASD and/or ADHD mean that a child will require an ECHP.